tseccull/motes/instrument_io/instrument_io_instructions.md

 unique source.
 These instrument-specific functions live in an `instrumentio.py` module.

+If you're a Python veteran and have some familiarity with astronomical data, some of what follows may be familiar to you.
+It's hoped that starting from the basics, however, will be helpful to anyone approaching this kind of data processing/reduction work for the first time.

 ## Creating an Instrument I/O Module.

 The following instructions will guide you through the process of